 The U.S. Attorney's Office for the District of Colorado includes dedicated Assistant U.S. Attorneys, staff, and administrative personnel.
 The office has five Divisions: Criminal, Civil, Appellate, Asset Recovery and Administrative.
-There are three sections within the Criminal Division: Street Impact, Economic Crimes, and Cyber Crime & National Security.
+There are four sections within the Criminal Division: Narcotics, Violent Crime and Immigration Enforcement, Cybercrime & National Security and Economic Crimes.

 In the District of Colorado, the United States Attorney's Office faces a myriad of challenges shaped by Colorado's natural resources; federal military and correctional facilities; and Colorado's growing and diverse population.

 Federal lands comprise about one-third of Colorado, including four national parks, five national monuments and twelve national forests.
 The United States Attorney's Office regularly works with the various land agencies addressing a host of issues relating to the management and preservation of Colorado's natural resources.

 Colorado also has several major military installations, including NORAD, the U.S. Air Force Academy, the Pueblo Chemical Depot, Fort Carson and Buckley, Schreiver and Peterson Air Force Bases.
 The United States Attorney's Office works closely with the Department of Defense and its Inspector General's Office to prosecute those who interfere with military operations.
 The office also represents the Department of Defense in all federal court actions where the military is party to a lawsuit.

 Colorado is home to two Indian Reservations, the Southern Ute and the Ute Mountain Ute.
 The United States Attorney's Office has jurisdiction to prosecute felonies occurring on these two reservations.
 The branch office in Durango handles many of the cases that come from the two reservations.